samkitchen94/canvas-editor-tech-test/README.md

 - Next I have implemented the help menu - this still needs filling out properly but the functionality works.

 - Next I have decided to focus on colouring in one specific pixel.
-This will be test driven.

 ## Edge cases to be considered
 - User cannot build a canvas larger than 250 or smaller than 1.